jjjutla/Melobyte/README.md

 ## Uploading the stem files, which act as the proof of creation:
 <img width="1440" alt="Screenshot 2023-09-17 at 16 00 45" src="https://github.com/jjjutla/Melobyte/assets/22000925/da8a4a46-e648-431f-899a-47ee7db050e4">

+## Whats next for Melobyte?
+The journey of Melobyte is just starting.
+My primary focus would be to improve the UI and continue testing and auditing the contracts.
+Then the platform will be suitable to deploy live and onboard artists and fans.

 # MIT license